cardboard-iguana/cardboard-iguana.com/log/2022-05-07-itprotv-comptia-security-plus.md

 * Archive
 * Destroy

-Note that “use” and “share” are optional steps, and one or both may actually not happen.
+Note that "use" and "share" are optional steps, and one or both may actually not happen.

-A “privacy impact assessment” is just an assessment covering how PII is collected, used, shared, and maintained… And what the *impact* to the business would be should any of these processes have a CIA breakdown.
+A "privacy impact assessment" is just an assessment covering how PII is collected, used, shared, and maintained...
+And what the *impact* to the business would be should any of these processes have a CIA breakdown.
 The goal is to make sure that privacy protections are integrated into the entire SDLC.

-A “privacy notice” is the externally-facing version/description of a “privacy policy”.
+A "privacy notice" is the externally-facing version/description of a "privacy policy".